zdelrosario/data-science-curriculum/paper.md

 give undergraduate engineers a solid foundation in EDA and statistical thinking.
 Since Olin students (and most engineers) only take a single course in statistics, I used the DCL design as a starting point and exchanged some of the data-manipulation content for statistical ideas.
+In the summer of 2020, I built a set of exercises and challenges inspired by---but distinct from---the DCL course.
 The result is a Data Science course that focuses less on a traditional introduction to probability theory, but instead gives students lots of practice studying real datasets, builds an "informal" understanding of probability to ground statistical inference [@moore1997new], and contextualizes inferential ideas in real scenarios.

 ## Pedagogical Design